murarisumit/murarisumit.github.io/_posts/2018-07-09-linux-load-average-cpu-measure.md

 Adding the uninterruptible state means that __Linux load averages can increase due to a disk (or NFS) I/O workload, not just CPU demand__.

-### Chase

-He was looking for the code with made the change in system average file.

-* He checked `loadavg.c`, but the change was older than 2005, when Linus imported Linux 2.6.12-rc2.
-* He checked historical changes in linux repo, but wasn't able to find anything up there.
-* He searched tarballs on kernel.org and found that it had changed by 0.99.15, and not by 0.99.13 – however, the tarball for 0.99.14 was missing.
-* He found it elsewhere, and confirmed that the change was in Linux 0.99 patchlevel 14, Nov 1993, but the changelog was

-        "Changes to the last official release (p13) are too numerous to mention (or even to remember)..." – Linus

-* Based on the date, he looked up the kernel mailing list archives to find the actual patch, but the oldest email available is from June 1995, when the sysadmin writes:

-        "While working on a system to make these mailing archives scale more effecitvely I accidently destroyed the current set of archives (ah whoops)."

-* He found some older linux-devel mailing list archives, rescued from server backups, often stored as tarballs of digests.
-I searched over 6,000 digests containing over 98,000 emails, 30,000 of which were from 1993.
-But it was somehow missing from all of them.

 ### The origin of uninterruptible

-Fortunately, he did finally find the change, in a compressed mailbox file from 1993 on oldlinux.org.
-Here it is:

         From: Matthias Urlichs <urlichs@smurf.sub.org>
         Subject: Load average broken ?